 Tucked in Ozark Hill Country, we are a first-generation ranch raising delicious heritage cattle on fully pasture.
 We value flavor over fast.
-YAH willin’ and the crick don’t rise, the farmstead will be offering other regional foodie delights in the coming years.
+YAH willin’ and the creek don’t rise, the farmstead will be offering other regional foodie delights in the coming years.
 We are situated on 100+ gently rolling acres in Southwest Missouri near the rural town of Stella.

 We have local, super flavorful packaged beef for sale.
 Fill your freezer with the best!
 Packed with minerals, we harvest nutrient-dense protein for growing families who value meat raised right.
 Our herd of Irish Dexter cattle are 100% grass-fed + finished and rotationally-grazed on diverse, healthy forage; resulting in meat that is deeply nourishing and loaded with vitamins A, D, E, and K.Click here for more details on our land practices and how we tend our animals—what we DO do, and what we DON'T do.Excited about what we're producing?
-Limited sign-ups for quarter, half and whole beef options will open Winter 2024.
+Limited sign-ups for quarter, half and whole beef shares will open in 2025.
 Fill out the form below to be added to our first notice reserve list.

 Our story is best shared through a collection of reflections.
 We write about our motivations and mistakes, abiding desires, and the hard decisions made as a young family who purposefully moved from city to town, and then sweetly from town to country.
 Choosing to start a family-scale regenerative ranch is our way of putting down deep roots in the region.
 We envision Shalah Hills flourishing generationally.
 By the work of our hands and the sweat of our brows, this is land we are learning how to love well.